-In early 2020, The New York State Department of Education adopted a new law focused on the privacy and security of personally identifiable information (PII) of students and staff.
+In early 2020, The New York State Department of Education adopted a new law focused on the privacy and security of student and staff personally identifiable information (PII).
 The Educational Law Section 2-d, known amongst NY schools as EdLaw 2-d, provides “guidance to educational agencies and their third-party contractors on ways to strengthen data privacy and security to protect student data and annual professional performance review data.”

 Educational Agencies: A school district, board of cooperative educational services, school, or the education department.

 PII: Information that can be used to identify an individual whether directly (e.g.

 student’s name, parents’ name, address, or social security number) or indirectly when linked with other information (e.g., date of birth and mother’s maiden name).

 Student Data: PII from student records of an educational agency.

 Third-Party Contractor: Any person or entity, other than an educational agency, that receives student data from an educational agency for the purpose of providing services to such educational agency, including but not limited to data management or storage services, conducting studies for or on behalf of such educational agency, or audit or evaluation of publicly funded programs.

 In order to strengthen data security and privacy, the New York State Education Department (NYSED), now requires the following of all educational agencies:

 Despite having implemented NY EdLaw 2-d before the current pandemic, the regulation contains recommendations and requirements for data security that are particularly relevant in today’s new normal of distance learning and digital workflows.
 Digital tools allow teachers to improve reporting on student progress and provide better transparency to all stakeholders, specifically parents who can more easily communicate with teachers to monitor the status of their child’s learning and development.